gramcracker40/LiveTest/Goals.md

-find edges on scantron and crop to consistent photo for opencv to go off of. normalize the size of the scantron to be consistently the same use contours.
+find edges on scantron and crop to consistent photo for opencv to go off of. normalize the size of the scantron to be consistently the same use contours. - Done

-flip the orientation to be exact on each side before running the model.
+flip the orientation to be exact on each side before running the model. - Done

 ### Resources: